darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 3. Adjust the [_white balance_](../../module-reference/processing-modules/white-balance.md)

    It is important that the white balance is set correctly to form a solid basis for subsequent processing.
 The camera will normally store the selected white balance setting inside the raw file's metadata, and darktable will use this as a starting point.
-To get a more accurate white balance, you can either use the color picker to select a neutral grey tone in the image, or you can switch to a different white balance preset from your camera, where available.
+To get a more accurate white balance, you can either use the color picker to select a neutral gray tone in the image, or you can switch to a different white balance preset from your camera, where available.
 Fine adjustments to the global white balance are made using the _temperature_ slider and, less often, the _tint_ slider.
 Moving the _temperature_ slider to the left makes the image cooler (more blue), and moving it to the right makes it warmer (more orange).

    The _white balance_ module is only able to make _global_ adjustments to the white balance of the image.
 The [_color balance_](../../module-reference/processing-modules/color-balance.md) module, among other things, gives you even more control in cases where a scene was illuminated by multiple light sources at different color temperatures.

 4. Adjust the white and black points using the [_filmic rgb_](../../module-reference/processing-modules/filmic-rgb.md) module

    This module performs tone mapping compression from the high-dynamic-range of the captured image, to the lower dynamic range of the display medium.
-The mid-grey tone level has already been set (above) with the _exposure_ module.
+The mid-gray tone level has already been set (above) with the _exposure_ module.
 Filmic will propose, on its _scene_ tab, an appropriate white point and black point for the image -- you may need to adjust these for a particular scene.
 On the _look_ tab you can adjust the midtone contrast and saturation settings if required.

 # other recommended modules